 He also has songs online to download from itunes now!
 They have been listed on iTunes etc under “Majk”, but having struggled with the fact that there’s a Kosovan musician, also called Majk, who’s way more famous than I am, I’m in the process of re-launching my “Too Much Caffeine” album as listed under “Majk Stokes”

-The Edinburgh Fringe!
-Majk is planning to build on the success of his recent tour of Australia by performing his show “One more cup of coffee, and then we’ll save the world” in the Edinburgh Fringe, 6.30-7.30 on Tuesday-Saturday 14th-18th August at the Quaker Meeting House (Venue 40.)
-After a pretty successful run at the Adelaide Fringe, a lovely gig in Canberra and a good reception on the open mic scene in Melbourne, and a hitch-hiking tour of South-Eastern Australia, he will be reprising his Adelaide show, taking in two of his greatest passions, the environment and coffee.
+The Adelaide Fringe!
+After a pretty successful run at the Adelaide Fringe, a lovely gig in Canberra and a good reception on the open mic scene in Melbourne, and a hitch-hiking tour of South-Eastern Australia, Majk reprised his Adelaide show in 2018 at the Edinburgh Fringe, doing a run of gigs at the Quaker Meeting House (Venue 40) running from 14th-18th August and taking in two of his greatest passions, the environment and coffee.

 Majk’s first CD, Scratch One, was a short-run fundraiser album for Akany Avoko, an orphanage in Madagascar, as part of a year-long national appeal that raised over £20,000.

 Majk has written several songs for comedy cult project “The Enlightened Brethren of the Sacred Truth”